PeaceDate/module-federation-examples/cypress/README.md

 })
 ```

-You're done! 😃
+Voilà, it is done! 😃

-Note: Please use existing methods from `common` folder.
-If you need to add new method please add it to the `common` folder.
+>**Note:** Please use existing methods from `common` folder.
+If there is a need to add new method, please add it to the `common` folder.

-For example, how it test looks with usage of common methods that have already exist.
+An example of how this test will looks while using the common methods that already exist.

 ```typescript
 describe(`Example test`, () => {